alexroutledge/jquery-rwd-expressions/README.md

 -Performing DOM manipulations on elements currently in the user's viewport

 This may include adding JS-based animations or event based functions.

+Please see the example page at <a href="https://github.com/alexroutledge/jquery-rwd-expressions/blob/master/index.html">page</a> for more info.